hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 While the work to include a new extension in the underlying AU Base profile is progressing, extensions can be added (but not defined) temporarily in an AU Core profile to support development and testing in a release.

 ##### Use of Terminology Bindings
  Where the AU Core profile is derived, the underlying AU Base terminology binding is inherited.
 Terminology for a resource is [localised in AU Base]((https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection)).
-In some cases this is represented as a preferred binding to an element, and in other cases the set of terminology recognised for use in Australia is represented as a set of additional bindings.
+In some cases the localised terminology is represented as a preferred binding to an element, and in other cases the set of terminology recognised for use in Australia is represented as a set of additional bindings.

-New terminology bindings are not added unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).
+New terminology bindings are not added in an AU Core profile unless there is no AU Base profile available to derive from (e.g. profiles of Observation, Device, Basic).

+Terminology binding strength in AU Core profiles:
-[preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) bindings are more common on many elements to accommodate:
+* [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) bindings are more common on many elements to accommodate:
  * legacy systems
  * where there is a limited implementation of the standardised terminology
  * downstream variation to support use cases is expected

- [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) bindings are applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
+* [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) bindings are applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
 In some cases, AU Core strengthens the binding on supported elements (i.e. elements labelled _Must Support_) from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) where there is national agreement across use cases, e.g. core clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`.

- [required](https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
-AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available, and downstream IGs can introduce tighter terminology requirements appropriate to their use case.
+* [required](https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
+AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available.
+Downstream IGs can introduce tighter terminology requirements appropriate to their use case.

-New additional bindings in AU Core profiles are added when there is a candidate stricter value set for an element that is under consideration by community for adoption (e.g. the value set [Metric Body Weight Units](https://healthterminologies.gov.au/fhir/ValueSet/metric-body-weight-units-1) is a candidate binding for `Observation.value.code` in [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html)).
-These are represented using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).
+New additional bindings in AU Core profiles are added when there is a candidate value set for consideration by the community that is stricter than the currently bound value set for an element (e.g. the value set [Metric Body Weight Units](https://healthterminologies.gov.au/fhir/ValueSet/metric-body-weight-units-1) is a candidate binding for `Observation.value.code` in [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html)).
+These candidate value sets are included in a profile using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).

 Coded elements in AU Core profiles that define support for more than one value set include them in a profile by slicing the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and placing _Must Support_ on each value set slice.
-These value set slices are not intended to prevent systems from supplying only a text value.
+Modelling optional slices of Coding allows systems to supply a text only value.

 Additional terminology rules that cannot be represented using a binding are applied with the [use of invariants](general-guidance.html#use-of-invariants) (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant au-core-pro-01: If a coded body site is provided, at least one coding shall be from SNOMED CT).

-While the work to include that terminology binding in the underlying AU Base profile is progressing, new terminology bindings can be added temporarily in an AU Core profile to support development and testing in a release.
+While the work to include a new terminology binding in the underlying AU Base profile is progressing, it can be added temporarily to an AU Core profile directly to support development and testing in a release.

 ##### Use of Invariants
 AU Core resource profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).
 These invariants are formally defined using FHIRPath so that the constraint can be computationally evaluated.